 Sulbutiamine (brand name: Arcalion) is a synthetic derivative of thiamine (vitamin B1).
 In France, it is used to treat symptoms of weakness or fatigue.
 It also sells as a dietary supplement.

-Sulbutiamine is a discovery from Japan as part of an effort to develop useful thiamine derivatives.
+A discovery from Japan as part of an effort to develop useful thiamine derivatives.
 [R]

 It is an upgraded version of vitamin B1.
 Japanese researchers developed it in the 1960s while trying to address a growing vitamin B1 deficiency in the Japanese population.
 [R]